Graduate Program in Media Studies Curriculum

 Elective seminars run in the format of small discussion courses focused on individual or team presentations on the analysis of texts, films, objects, themes, theories.
 Elective project courses are semester-long laboratory/workshops in which students and one or more faculty members—in any one of several departments—engage a topic, idea, interface, space, or modality, focusing on the interface between the theorization and production of media objects.
 Foci will vary based upon specific expertise and interests of involved faculty and students.

-Applicants must submit (1) a statement of purpose in which they describe their interest in the program; (2) 10–20 pages of relevant writing sample(s), with emphasis on analytical writing about media (uploadable on application); (3) unofficial transcripts of undergraduate coursework (uploaded to application); and (4) two letters of recommendation (also may be uploaded to application).
+Applicants must submit (1) a statement of purpose in which they describe their interest in Media Studies at Pratt and potential future project(s); (2) 10–20 pages of relevant writing sample(s), with emphasis on analytical writing about media (uploadable on application); (3) unofficial transcripts of undergraduate coursework (uploaded to application); and (4) two letters of recommendation (also may be uploaded to application).
 All applicants must follow the standard admission process for graduate programs at Pratt.
 The new online application will be posted in late August with instructions.

 Requirements for MA Media Studies